-Many of your manually driven processes, such as sorting and redirecting PDFs attachments, prioritizing customer tickets, extracting information from operational reports, etc. demand precious time and energy.
+Many of your manually driven processes, such as sorting and redirecting PDF attachments, prioritizing customer tickets, extracting information from operational reports, etc. demand precious time and energy.
 This inevitably takes a toll on your productivity while the rest of the industry is constantly innovating to perform faster.

 The reasons for automation are manifold – here are five key aspects and benefits to consider.

 1. Cost and time efficiency

 As a decision-maker, automation needs to be seen as a strategic investment with a long-term footprint.
 Once you cover the initial implementation costs, automating workflows regularly leads to reduced labor hours, minimal paperwork expenditure, and higher customer satisfaction.
 As a consequence, you can widen your profit margins and redirect your funds to create more value.

 The beneficial effect on the bottom line, particularly of AI-driven automation, could be shown in a study by Accenture.
 According to their data, automating or augmenting processes with AI will lead to significant profit improvements in a wide range of industries by 2035:

 2. Freeing up human capital & potential

 In most organizations, human capital is that extra something – despite or especially because of increasing digitalization.
 Automation can be a great liberator of human capital in your organization by freeing them from tedious work.
 As a result, managers can manage their resources much better and assign high-value tasks to their employees.

 To put this in numbers, WorkMarket reported that 53% of employees acknowledge that they can save up to two work hours a day through automation, while 78% of business leaders state that automation can free up to three work hours a day.
 This leads to about six weeks per year for regular employees and nine additional weeks of productive work time at the management level.

 3. Lower employee turnover